barreiros/VibeWhisper/memory-bank/activeContext.md

 _This file tracks the current work focus, recent changes, immediate next steps, and active decisions or considerations.
 It bridges the gap between the broader context files and the day-to-day progress._

-## Current Focus (2025-04-02 - Add Input Language Setting)
+## Current Focus (2025-04-02 - Add Transcription Prompt Setting)

-- **Add Input Language Setting:** Implementing UI and logic to allow users to specify the input language for OpenAI transcription.
+- **Add Transcription Prompt Setting:** Implementing UI and logic to allow users to provide contextual prompts/instructions to the OpenAI transcription API.

 ## Recent Changes